 - A simple green salad with a light vinaigrette

-- A refreshing and calorie-free sparkling water with lemon
+- Refreshing and calorie-free sparkling water with lemon

 Make this for Your Vegan Meal Prep

 Put this recipe to good use with this free meal prep toolkit for vegan diets.
-This RD written guide is complete with custom vegan macros, food lists and menu planning templates to keep your diet on track and help you achieve your health fitness goals!
+This RD-written guide is complete with custom vegan macros, food lists, and menu planning templates to keep your diet on track and help you achieve your health and fitness goals!